camunda/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 You don't need to worry about whitelisting for scripts you load via our plugin system.

 Find the details in the [Content Security Policy]({{< ref "/webapps/shared-options/header-security.md#content-security-policy" >}}) section.

+# Log level configuration for BPMN stack trace

+We've added a new configuration property called `logLevelBpmnStackTrace` to change the default `DEBUG` level of the bpmn stack trace.
+The default behaviour remains the same as before, so you don't have to do anything.
+However, if you want to see the bpmn stack traces in the log, but don't want to turn on debug logging, then you can change their log level with this parameter.

+See the [Logging level parameters]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#logLevelBpmnStackTrace" >}}) section for details.
+Additionally, you can find out more about logging in the [Logging User Guide]({{< ref "/user-guide/logging.md" >}}) section.